Frequently asked questions about two-step verification for Apple ID

 Why should I use two-step verification with my Apple ID?

-Your Apple ID is the key to a lot of things you do with Apple, so it's important that only you have the ability to access your account details, update your password, or make other changes to your account.
-Two-step verification is a feature you can use to keep your Apple ID account as secure as possible.
+Your Apple ID is the key to many things you do with Apple.
+It's important that only you have the ability to access your account details, update your password, or make iTunes and App Store purchases with your account.
+Two-step verification is a feature you can use to keep your Apple ID and personal information as secure as possible.

 How do I set up two-step verification?

 - Select Manage your Apple ID and sign in.